Amborows History, Family Crest & Coats of Arms

 The surname Amborows was first found in Norfolk where the Latin form Ambrosius was recorded 1168-1175 at Holme.

 Almost one hundred years later, the Hundredorum Rolls of 1273 included many different early spelling throughout ancient Britain: William Ambroys, Bedfordshire; Robert Ambros , Huntingdonshire; Richard Ambrosie, Huntingdonshire; and Henry Ambreis, Oxfordshire.

 Later, William Ambroys was recorded in the Subsidy Rolls for Sussex in 1332.

 Later in Scotland, "William Ambrosij (gen.) was burgess of Glasgow in 1488; and in 1499 a payment of eight bolls of wheat was made to Alexander Ambrose and his wife.
 Alexander Ambroise was minister at Newbotle, 1609.
 John Ambrose of Graystain was charged with assault in 1628, Jean Ambrois was a resident in Dunkeld in 1675, and four individuals of this name are recorded in Edinburgh in the seventeenth century."

 Early History of the Amborows family

-Another 208 words (15 lines of text) covering the years 1488, 1499 and 1662 are included under the topic Early Amborows History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Amborows research.
+Another 92 words (7 lines of text) covering the years 1488, 1499, 1662, 1604, 1662 and 1604 are included under the topic Early Amborows History in all our PDF Extended History products and printed products wherever possible.